LaksCastro/starry-sky/README.md

 ## But what is this?
 It's a very [simple web page](https://lakscastro.github.io/starry-sky), with only a Fullscreen canvas giving life to millions of stars, drops of water, or anything you have understood, in the end it's just lines... drawn, erased and redrawn...

+## License
+This project is licensed under the MIT license - see the LICENSE archive for more details.